 - Holter monitor: a portable device that records your heartbeat for 24 to 48 hours

-- coronary angiography: X-rays and contrast dye used to see how blood flows through your heart
+- coronary angiography: X-rays and contrast dye are used to see how blood flows through your heart

 - electrocardiogram (ECG): records electric activity of the heart

-- exercise testing: monitoring heart rate during exercise, usually a treadmill
+- exercise testing: monitoring heart rate during exercise, usually via a treadmill

-- magnetic resonance imaging (MRI): detailed imaging using magnets and radio waves
+- MRI: detailed imaging using magnets and radio waves

 - heart CT scan: heart scan using X-rays